Why winter gritting is essential for the education sector

 Planning for winter should be well underway months in advance.
 Yet worryingly, many organisations approach winter in a poor state of readiness.
 Taking a proactive and fully managed approach to winter maintenance is key to continuity, last year the winter conditions proved to be an insurmountable challenge for many other winter service providers, who were stretched beyond their capacity, leaving sites dangerous and covered in snow and ice.

-Whether outsourcing to expert winter contractors or carrying out work in-house, your adverse weather policy should clearly communicate how your organisation will manage/take action in extreme weather situations.
+Whether outsourcing to expert winter contractors for winter gritting or carrying out work in-house, your adverse weather policy should clearly communicate how your organisation will manage/take action in extreme weather situations.

 Related posts from OUTCO